Seahawks coach Pete Carroll says team is ‘planning’ on Tyler Lockett playing against Eagles

 The 49ers game was the Seahawks debut for receiver Josh Gordon, who played 27 snaps and caught two passes for 27 yards, each converting third downs late in the game.

-Gordon had been waived by the Patriots with the designation of having a minor injury due to a knee issue and then also was limited at times in practice his first week with the Seahawks due to an ankle.
+Gordon had been waived by the Patriots with the designation of having a minor injury due to a knee issue and then also was limited at times in practice his first week with the Seahawks due to an ankle injury.

 But Carroll said there will be no restrictions on Gordon going forward.

 “He has no problems at all,’’ Carroll said.
 “He did fine in the game and we are going to keep moving forward with it.
 I don’t see any hesitation.
 I don’t know that we would load him up to play every play, kind of a thing, or anything like that.
 We would still use our rotations.
-But he has no imitations.’’
+But he has no limitations.’’

-Left tackle Duane Brown has also been limited in practice with biceps and knee issues that have caused him to miss two games.
+Left tackle Duane Brown also has been limited in practice with biceps and knee issues that have caused him to miss two games.

 Carroll said the obvious — that the extra days off should help Brown.

 “He had a good week,’’ Carroll said.
-“It was a great week for the veterans, guys who have been around, and we will still take care of business and make sure that he is still really strong for the weekend .’’
+“It was a great week for the veterans, guys who have been around, and we will still take care of business and make sure that he is still really strong for the weekend.’’

-That likely hints at some more days of Brown being limited in practice this week but with the expectation that he will play on Sunday.
+That likely hints at some more days of Brown being limited in practice this week but with the expectation that he will play Sunday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.